Mariner's astrolabe: History

 Many dates can be found for the appearance of the first Mariner's astrolabes.
 The earliest date, 1295, is offered by the Majorcan astronomer Ramon Llull.
 Later dates center around the late 15th century, with Samuel Purchas claiming that it was adapted for marine navigation by Martin Behaim, a mariner not considered a trustworthy source by some historians.
 In any event, the instrument was certainly known by the end of the 15th century.
 Nevertheless, the creation and perfecting of the mariner's astrolabe is attributed to Portuguese navigators during the beginning of Portuguese discoveries.
 The earliest known description of how to make and use a sea astrolabe comes from Martín Cortés de Albacar’s Arte de Navegar published in 1551, although the basic principle is the same as that of the archipendulum used in constructing the Egyptian pyramids.

 There is strong evidence that the mariner's astrolabe was derived directly from the planispheric astrolabe, as the earliest examples retain some of the markings (e.g. umbra recta and umbra versa) of the prior device without having the same components.

 The mariner's astrolabe would have replaced or complemented instruments such as the cross staff or quadrant as a navigator's instrument.
 The mariner's astrolabe was used until the middle or, at the latest, the end of the 17th century.
 It was replaced by more accurate and easier-to-use instruments such as the Davis quadrant.
-By the late 19th century, mariners began using the sextant and then global positioning systems (GPS) starting in the 1980s.
+By the late 18th century, mariners began using the sextant and then LORAN C, SatNav/Transit, and then global positioning systems (GPS) starting in the 1980s.

 Although their heavy brass construction permits their longevity in marine environments, mariner's astrolabes are very rare today.
 In 2017, only 108 were known to exist.
 The biggest collection remains in museums in Portugal.
 The Corpus Christi Museum of Science and History in Texas, United States, contains a mariner's astrolabe with a confirmed date of 1554, salvaged from the wreck of the San Esteban.

 A disk-type astrolabe dated between 1496 and 1501, now the world's oldest, was discovered in 2014 by the marine scientist David L. Mearns on the wreck site of a Portuguese nau Esmeralda, which sank off the coast of Oman in 1503.
 The astrolabe was confirmed by laser scanning, which revealed a series of 18 gradations marking 5-degree intervals, and has been named the Sodré astrolabe.
 It has been proposed that the Sodré astrolabe is a transitional instrument between the classic planispheric astrolabe from which the first mariner's astrolabes made of brass were adapted and the open‐wheel type astrolabe that came into use sometime before 1517.